Top teams and organisational performance

 References:

-effects on organizations.
-New York: West Publishing Company. - Keller, S., & Meaney, M. (2017, June).
-High-performing teams: A timeless leadership topic.
+Keller, S. and Meaney, M. (2017).
+High performing teams: A timeless leadership topic.
 McKinsey Quarterly.